 Sir Hans Kornberg FRS

-Hans Kornberg is a biochemist whose main achievements are elucidation of the mechanisms and regulation of several metabolic sequences, the discovery of the glyoxylate cycle and recognition of anaplerotic processes.
+Hans Kornberg was a biochemist whose main achievements were elucidation of the mechanisms and regulation of several metabolic sequences, the discovery of the glyoxylate cycle and recognition of anaplerotic processes.
 At the age of 11, Hans moved to England, a refugee of Nazi Germany.
 He was educated at various boarding schools and at the University of Sheffield, from which he graduated with BSc and PhD degrees.

 After seven years of postdoctoral research in the United States and at the University of Oxford, he served successively as Professor of Biochemistry at the universities of Leicester (1960–1975) and Cambridge (1975–1995).
 From 1982–1995, he was also Master of Christ’s College, Cambridge.
-He is currently a University Professor and Professor of Biology at Boston University.
+Later in life, he was a University Professor and Professor of Biology at Boston University.

 University Professor and Professor of Biology, Boston University